Creating custom inspectors in Godot C# more easily

 The issue

-Its a tedious process that forces you to either create a custom EditorPlugin for each "group" of classes that work together (so that if one breaks, other groups are still intact in the editor), or have one big giant class where you have to manually add all your custom inspectors etc. one after another.
+It is a tedious process that forces you to either create a custom EditorPlugin for each "group" of classes that work together (so that if one breaks, other groups are still intact in the editor), or have one big giant class where you have to manually add all your custom inspectors etc. one after another.
+In a medium-sized project you could easily end up with 10+ manual registrations in a single file, making it a chore to maintain.

 The solution